Miami Yacht Crewmember Accident Attorney

 After suffering a broken bone, head injury, burn, laceration, sprain/strain, or other injuries in a yacht accident, you need experienced legal representation.
 Working on a yacht shouldn’t mean putting your health or safety at risk.
-The lawyers at Flanagan Personal Injury & Wrongful Death Law Firm, P.A care about what happens to yacht workers in Miami.
-We work hard to protect maritime worker rights after personal injury accidents.
-We accept difficult or tricky cases other lawyers reject – and win!
+Our lawyers care about what happens to yacht workers in Miami.
+We work hard to protect maritime worker rights after Miami personal injury accidents.
+We accept difficult or tricky cases other lawyers reject – and win.
 We haven’t lost a case since our firm’s foundation.
 Find out if we can help you obtain financial compensation as an injured yacht worker.
 First consultations are free.

 Common Causes of Boat Accidents

 Working on a yacht comes with certain inherent risks, such as sunburn and seasickness.
 Serious or permanent injuries, however, are not “part of the job.”
 If you suffer serious injuries on a yacht, someone else may be legally to blame.
 Owner/operator negligence is one of the most common causes of yacht worker injuries.
 Other causes include:

 No matter who or what you think caused your yacht accident, it’s important to discuss your employee compensation options with an attorney.
 Obtaining damages for your medical bills, pain and suffering, and lost wages may be difficult as a yacht worker.
 Miami’s workers’ compensation laws don’t extend to incidents that happen at sea.
 You may need a lawyer to assist with your claim.